 Flexibility in Supply Chain Management

 Air cargo enables retailers to quickly adjust shipment sizes and schedules based on immediate needs.
 This agility is particularly critical during events like holiday rushes or flash sales, where demand can spike unexpectedly.
 A well-integrated air freight strategy allows retailers to respond to real-world conditions with minimal disruption.
+Integrating supply chain risk management protocols ensures that contingency routing options are pre-established, so teams can pivot without delay when conditions change.

 Minimizing Stockouts and Lost Sales